LauzHack/llms-api-hackathon/README.md

 #### _Particularies for the LLM Architecture Modifications track_

-Submissions to be made to Prof. Martin Jaggi's lab.
 Due to potentially long trainings, submission can be made until **Sunday April 21, 23:59:59**.
 Teams are still expected to demo/present on Saturday afternoon, but winners for this track will be announced on **Tuesday April 23**.
+Resources: 1) [Getting started guide for GPU cluster](https://github.com/epfml/getting-started-lauzhack), 2) [llm-baselines code](https://github.com/epfml/llm-baselines) to start from.
+Submission consist in a link to your github repo (see criteria below), to be made to Prof. Martin Jaggi's lab via discord.

 ## 7. Communication (Discord)